RealityStop/Bolt.Addons.Community/README.md

 # Join the discord
 [![Discord Banner](https://discord.com/api/guilds/1086044503548366928/widget.png?style=banner2)](https://discord.gg/TdqJhZG3Nd)

-A community-driven project extending Unity Visual Scripting with custom nodes, assets, and helpers.
+A community-driven project extending Unity Visual Scripting with custom nodes, assets, helpers and more!

 > [!IMPORTANT]
 > The original creators have moved on.
 This project is now managed by new maintainers!